AlinMiclaus/goblinator/README.md

 # A simple HTML5 Canvas game

-Build your first HTML5 Canvas game in no time!
-[Read the whole article here.](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/)
+A simple HTML5 Canvas game!
+Based on this [article.](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/)